squirephp/squire/README.md

 Country::find('us')->dial_code; // 1
 ```

-## Contributing
+## Need Help?

+🐞 If you spot a bug with Squire, please [submit a detailed issue](https://github.com/squirephp/squire/issues/new), and wait for assistance.

-If you have fixture data to contribute to the library, please open a pull request!
+🤔 If you have a question or feature request, please [start a new discussion](https://github.com/squirephp/squire/discussions/new).

-For reference, check out the existing models.
+🔐 If you discover a vulnerability within Squire, please review our [security policy](https://github.com/squirephp/squire/blob/main/SECURITY.md).